openmpf/openmpf-docker/CLI_RUNNER.md

 - Negative: Wait for a new job forever.

-### Technical Information ###
-The CLI runner behaves like a typical command line program, but the jobs are actually executed by a server process.
-Some components load large model files.
-When running short jobs, loading the model can take longer than the job itself.
-A server process is used so that a single component instance can be re-used across multiple runs.
-When a job is received, it is either assigned to an idle ExecutorProcess or a new ExecutorProcess is created.
-There is no queueing and no limit to the number of ExecutorProcesses that may be created.
-A user can limit the number of ExecutorProcesses by waiting for existing jobs to complete before submitting more.

-### Parts ###
-1. Client - The program that the user starts.
-It connects to the socket that ComponentServer is listening on to submit a job.
-2. ComponentServer - Listens on a Unix socket for new jobs and forwards the job request to an ExecutorProcess.
-If there are no idle processes when a job is received, a new ExecutorProcess is created.
-3. ExecutorProcess - Child process of ComponentServer that actually runs the jobs.

-#### Protocol ####
-1. Either:
-   - Start ComponentServer manually.
-ComponentServer will never exit due to idle, but ExecutorProcesses will unless disabled.
-   - Start client while server not running.
-Client will start a new process to run ComponentServer before running the job.
-In this case both ComponentServer and ExecutorProcesses will use the `COMPONENT_SERVER_IDLE_TIMEOUT` environment variable to determine idle timeout behavior
-2. ComponentServer listens to a Unix socket with address `b'\x00mpf_cli_runner.sock'`.
-3. Client connects to Unix socket with address `b'\x00mpf_cli_runner.sock'`.
-4. ComponentServer accepts the connection and creates the `client_sock` socket.
-5. ComponentServer looks for an idle ExecutorProcess.
-If there are no idle ExecutorProcesses a new one will be created.
-During the creation of an ExecutorProcess a pair of unnamed Unix sockets are created using `socketpair`.
-They are used for communication between ComponentServer and ExecutorProcess.
-6. ComponentServer sends `client_sock` to ExecutorProcess using the unnamed socket pair.
-All further interaction with `client_sock` is handled by the ExecutorProcess.
-7. The ExecutorProcess begins reading from `client_sock` to receive the job request.
-8. Using the Unix socket connected to `b'\x00mpf_cli_runner.sock'`, the client sends the following
-   messages:
-   - 1 byte of regular data and ancillary data containing the file descriptors for the client's standard in, standard out, and standard error in that order.
-When sending ancillary data at least one byte of regular data must be sent.
-The byte of regular data is ignored.
-   - The client's command line arguments as a list of strings encoded using pickle.
-   - The client's current working directory as a string encoded using pickle.
-   - The client's environment variables that started with `MPF_PROP_` as dictionary with string keys and values encoded using pickle.
-9. ExecutorProcess executes the job.
-10. ExecutorProcess writes JSON output to configured location.
-11. ExecutorProcess sends a byte to `client_sock`.
-The byte is the exit code that the client should exit with.
-It is unsigned because Linux exit codes are required to be in the range 0-255.
-12. ExecutorProcess sends one byte to ComponentServer to inform ComponentServer that it is done running the job and is now idle.
-13. ExecutorProcess waits for a new job from ComponentServer.
-If it does not receive a job before the configured timeout, it will exit.

 ### Known Issues ###

 #### Starting a Lot of Simultaneous Job ####